mialkin/docs/csharp/concurrency/concurrency.md

 ## Asynchronous programming

+> "Asynchronous" means not waiting for something to complete (e.g., sending data over the network to another node), and not making any assumptions about how long it is going to take.<sup>5</sup>

 **Asynchronous programming** is a form of concurrency that uses *futures* or callbacks to avoid unnecessary threads.

 A **future** (or **promise**) is a type that represents some operation that will complete in the future.

-Some modern future types in .NET are `Task` and `Task<TResult>` .
+Some modern future types in .NET are `Task` and `Task<TResult>`.
 Older asynchronous APIs use callbacks or events instead of futures.

 **Asynchronous operation** is some operation that is started that will complete some time later.
 While the operation is in progress, it doesn't block the original thread; the thread that starts the operation is free to do other work.